 4. Social Media Analytics

-There are a number of questions to ask yourself when it comes to social media and your business:
+There are several questions to ask yourself when it comes to social media and your business:

 - Which social networks are effective in reaching my audience?